wp-plugins/woocommerce-shipping-gateway-per-product/readme.txt

 3. screenshot3.png

 == Changelog ===
+= 1.1.7 =
+* Some fixes and made compatible with woocommerce 2.2.4
+* Fixing no shipping available problem by showing highest shipping rate option with solving some condition.

 = 1.1.6 =
 * Fixing no shipping available problem by showing highest shipping rate option